artsvuni/FFKit/README.md

 Located in `modules/FFKit/`

 This file initialises the Prototyping Kit module by module.
-Allows dissabling individual modules.
+Allows disabling individual modules.

 #### Setup.cofee

 Located in `modules/FFKit/setup/`

-Sets all default requerements and configurations for the Kit including:
+Sets all default requirements and configurations for the Kit including:

 -   Fonts
--   Sizing varriables
+-   Sizing variables
 -   Global functions
 -   External Image Settings

 ##### External Images

-Components such as `ProductCards` support JSON datasets exported from our API.
-However for quicker performanse we have desabled loading of external images by default.
-Setting bellow allows you to toggle this configuraiton.
+Components such as `ProductCards` support JSON data sets exported from our API.
+However for quicker performance we have disabled loading of external images by default.
+Setting bellow allows you to toggle this configuration.

 ```coffeescript
 window.useExternalImages = false
 ```

-When set to `false` external product images will be replaced with randomised selection of product images defined in `setup.cofee` you can also find additional configurations for images.
+When set to `false` external product images will be replaced with randomized selection of product images defined in `setup.cofee` you can also find additional configurations for images.

 ### Sizes variables